 Since it runs on Android, you'll have plenty of apps to choose from, but first you need to acquaint yourself with the confusing preloaded apps.
 There are three different messaging apps: Sony's default "messaging" service, AT&T's Messages and Google Messenger.
 You really only need one -- or none, if you prefer a third-party client like WhatsApp -- but instead these three clog up the menu.
 At least you can uninstall most of the apps.

 The 1,900 mAh battery life is mediocre at best.
 If you use it heavily, you'll run out before the end of the day.
 You can prolong the demise by switching to "power saver" mode, which turns off power-draining features like the radio, but you won't squeeze out much juice.
 It's just worse than average.
 The 1.5-gigahertz dual-core chip and 1-gigabytes of RAM, meanwhile, is a noticeable step down from the market.
-I was frustrated when I tried to open apps and play games -- the lag wasn't bad, but it was considerably slower than the One X and Galaxy S3.
+I was frustrated when I tried to open apps and play games -- the lag wasn't bad, but it was considerably slower than the X and S3.

 The Ion comes with 16-gigabytes of storage, which is so-so.
 You won't complain but you'll have to manage memory.
 But if you watch movies or listen to music, consider picking up a microSD card to add up to 32-gigabytes.
 Oh, by the way, the Ion is PlayStation-certified, so you can download PlayStation titles.
 The choices aren't particularly robust, and most likely you'll get games from Android -- but Crash Bandicoot is amazing.